marked42/learning-notes/git/git.md

 ## Workflow

-Questions should be asked evaluation a workflow for a team.
+Questions should be asked evaluating a workflow for a team.

 1. Does this workflow scale with team size ?
 1. Is it easy to undo mistakes and errors with this workflow.